splunk-soar-connectors/mattermost/README.md

 Type: **investigate**
 Read only: **True**

-While listing users from a specific team, the user should have created the team or be a member of that team\.
+While listing users from a specific team, the user should have created the team or be a member of that team.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS